aksommerville/spellingbee/README.md

 - [ ] Sound effects.
 - [ ] Detailed logging for beta test.
-- [ ] Victory splash, also a long cutscene.
+- [x] Victory splash, also a long cutscene.
 And report stats!
+- [x] Allow to enter the victory modal from hello, but neutered, just the stats and credits.
 - [ ] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
 Keep it until the last minute; it's helpful to be able to escape.
 - [x] Feedback when bumping a wall, both visual and auditory.
 - [x] Merchant: Stay open, or allow >1 quanitities.